jmq2134/Bamazon/README.md

 ![buyer-view-all-products](./Images/BuyerViewProducts.PNG)

 - "Purchase an Item"
--- The buyer is show the list of products and is asked the quantity of the product they would like to purchase.
+-- The buyer is shown the list of products and is asked the quantity of the product they would like to purchase.

 ![buyer-purchase-an-item](./Images/BuyerPurchase.PNG)